top of page

 Reichsburg Imperial Castle, Cochem

-There's only possible to visit the castle from the inside with the guided tour.
+It's only possible to visit the castle from the inside with a guided tour.
 The price of the ticket is euro 7 for each person.
 The ticket can be purchased from the shop at the Castle's entrance.
-When we visited the castle, it didn't take us time to buy the ticket, but there was a long waiting time to start the guided tour.
+When we visited the castle, it didn't take us much time to buy the ticket, but there was a long waiting time to start the guided tour.

 Reichsburg Imperial Castle, Cochem